CTA Train Tracker API

 Apply for a key

-It's easy to apply online.
-Use our online API Key Application Form and we'll review your application as soon as possible.
+You must first get a key to use our API.
+Use our API Key Application Form to request a key and we'll review your application as soon as possible.
 You should get a reply pretty quickly.

 Things you should know

-This service is in beta—it may not always be available and may be changed (see terms for complete details).
+This service may not always be available and may be changed (see terms for complete details).
 Here are some notes about what you can expect from the data:

 If you have any feedback, don't hesitate to write!